emc211/optane-kdb-report/README.md

 After loading the standard schema file.

-### Writing functions to use file system backed memory - (this could be whole separate blog)
+### Defining functions to use file system backed memory

-As extra note we need to be aware When accessing the data from this new memory domain that if use our conventional method and existing apis we will most likely at whatever stage we filter or aggregate or create new variables from that data it will be assigned a new spot in the memory.
-There will be an initial over head for pulling the data from app direct instead of dram.
-After that once we cause kdb to assign data to new memory space it will get assigned in dram and everything from that point on will be as fast as it was in a dram rdb.

-This is important as we have the ability to spin up many more instances of rdb, but when we query via api or otherwise new allocations will be made to dram. want to ensure your system doesn't try to sort whole quote table in all the rdbs at the same time as will quickly run out of dram.

-However if we define code within the .m namespace then any intermediates there created there will use the -m domain.

-So if we had a very memory intensive piece of code to run something like end of day we could define the code in .m namespace and run all of it without using any dram.
+We also need to be aware that it is not just data stored in tables that uses memory.
+Querys and functions that we run also need to assign memory and which domain they use will depend on how the function was defined.

+Here for example we compare the same code defind in both the root and .m namespace.

 ```q
 q)n:1000000;tab:([]t:n?.z.n;s:n?`4;n?100f;n?100)